deltachat/provider-db/_providers/icloud.md

 website: https://www.icloud.com/mail
 ---

-To use Delta Chat with your iCloud email address you have to generate a specific password for it.
+To use Delta Chat with your iCloud email address [it is required to generate a specific password for it](https://support.apple.com/en-us/HT202304).

-Please follow [these instructions by Apple](https://support.apple.com/en-us/HT202304) to do that.

 Afterwards you can use Delta Chat with your iCloud email address and the newly created password.